Noevenzahn/personal-website/src/portfolio/covid-19-dashboard-build-with-next-js-and-mapbox.md

 accentColor: "#ff5d25"
 ---
 As soon as I heard of Next.js, I wanted to use it.
 The features it provides are just incredible.
 Especially the option to use a specific rendering method on a component level made me think about possible use cases.
 So I planned a project utilizing multiple rendering methods from Next: A COVID-19 dashboard with data from the [Open Disease API](https://github.com/disease-sh/api).
 Planned features: a world map, line charts, and pie charts using Mapbox and Chart.js.
 Right now, the world map is already finished.
-To check the current state of development, have a look at the [live demo](https://dashboard-covid19.vercel.app/worldmap) or [repository](https://github.com/Noevenzahn/covid-19-dashboard).

 ## How Mapbox Works